 Sofia, the capital, is a bit gray, but I still really enjoyed my two months stay there.
 It has a nice mix of a low cost of living, good vibes and an interesting Turkish influence.
 The city is one of the cheapest European capitals with a few cool coworking spaces and growing startup ecosystem boosted by EU-backed accelerators.
 The Vitosha mountain in the outskirts of the city provides a great opportunity for nature excursions and hiking.
 Sofia basically has it all, except the sea.
 Read more about Sofia from Farmboy and Citygirl.

-Plovdiv in Bulgaria is getting more attention recently and is slowly becoming a nomadic hub with a few coworking spaces.
-It’s one of the oldest cities in Europe with a charming city center.
+Plovdiv in Bulgaria is getting more attention recently and is slowly becoming more popular for digital nomads.
+Plovdiv is one of the oldest cities in Europe with a charming city center.
 The weather is mild during most of the year and it’s much smaller and more relaxed than Sofia.
 If you need a break from the big city, Plovdiv is probably your place, and it’s even cheaper than the capital.
+Lately, a few cowoking spaces are slowly appearing as well.
 Euvie Ivanova thinks that Plovdiv is the “Chiang Mai of Europe”.

 Moving on to Romania, a fun and beautiful country with friendly people.